keptn/spec/shipyard.md

 ## Sequence

-A stage consists of of a list of sequences.
+A stage consists of a list of sequences whereby a sequence is an ordered list of tasks that are triggered sequentially.
 A sequence has the properties:

 * `name`: A unique name of the sequence
 * `triggers` *(optional)*: An array of events that trigger the sequence.